lambdaclass/finance_playground/evaluating_gambles/README.md

 ### Expected utility hypothesis

 The aforementioned paradox was studied by [Daniel Bernoulli](https://en.wikipedia.org/wiki/Daniel_Bernoulli).
-He introduced the [expected utility hypothesis](https://en.wikipedia.org/wiki/Expected_utility_hypothesis), which states that individual preferences concerning such gambles aim to maximise not the expected change in wealth, but the **expected change in utility**, which is a mathematical concept that captures the subjective value of wealth to the individual.
+He introduced the [expected utility hypothesis](https://en.wikipedia.org/wiki/Expected_utility_hypothesis), which states that individual preferences concerning such gambles aim to maximize not the expected change in wealth, but the **expected change in utility**, which is a mathematical concept that captures the subjective value of wealth to the individual.

 **Key points**